B-eT-a/Guides.MartysMods.com/docs/special_other/special_games/fivem.md

 ----------------

 #### Step 5.
-Cut and paste the two files and singular folder, that were listed above in Step 2., into your newly created `plugins` folder.
+Cut or move the ReShade files and singular folder, into your FiveM `plugins` folder.

+These files and singular folder are:

+* `dxgi.dll` - ReShade Binary File
+* `reshade.ini` - ReShade Settings File
+* `ReShade-Shaders` - ReShade Shaders & Textures Folder

+{: .warning}
+Do not copy and paste these files over, as it will cause issues.

 ----------------